mlresearch/v124/_posts/2020-08-27-george-john20a.md

   of the problem.
 We construct verifiers which are sound but not complete for linear classifiers, and kernelized polynomial/radial basis function classifiers.
-We also report the experimental results of evaluating our proposed algorithms on publicly available datasets.}"
+We also report the experimental results of evaluating our proposed algorithms on publicly available datasets.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: george-john20a
 month: 0
-tex_title: "{Verifying Individual Fairness in Machine Learning Models}"
+tex_title: Verifying Individual Fairness in Machine Learning Models
 firstpage: 749
 lastpage: 758
 page: 749-758